-While many film lovers tend to point to his box-office streak during the ’90s as the apex of his career, Slater has had a number of memorable roles during the ’80s as well.
-With that being said, let’s take a look at a few films with memorable Slater performances from the ’80s!
+While many film lovers tend to point to his box-office streak during the 90s as the apex of his career, Slater has had a number of memorable roles during the 80s as well.

 The Legend of Billie Jean marks Slater’s film debut alongside Helen Slater (no relation) as his on-screen sister.
 In the film, Christian plays Binx Davy, the younger sibling of the titular character Billie Jean Davy, portrayed by Helen Slater.
 The movie revolves around Billie Jean’s misfortunes and subsequent transformation to a teen icon in the film’s fiction.